top of page

 Given that FTA proclaims to provide services Australia-wide, it's curious that they only choose to use 'Fit Test Victoria' in their ads.

-That’s not clever marketing, it’s misleading and deceptive, the same conduct they accused me of and tried to collect monetary “damages” for.
+That’s not clever marketing, it’s misleading and deceptive, the same conduct they accused me of.

-When confronted with 1-star Google reviews, Rebekah and/or Michal consistently accuse the reviewer of confusing FTA with my business, Fit Test Victoria.
-Or they claim that Fit Test Victoria is impersonating them.
+When faced with 1-star Google reviews, Rebekah and Michal routinely claim the reviewer “confused” Fit Test Australia with my business, Fit Test Victoria—or that we’re impersonating them.

 Here's a sample of reviews from FTA's Google Business Pages (read FTA's responses!):

-Rebekah and Michal know full well that Fit Test Victoria is not trying to impersonate them nor are we telling people we're affiliated with FTA.
-Their relentless repetition of this accusation is just another attempt to undermine Fit Test Victoria and damage our reputation.
+Rebekah and Michal know full well that Fit Test Victoria is not trying to impersonate them, and that their poor reviews were not intended for Fit Test Victoria.
+Their relentless repetition of these accusations is just another attempt to undermine Fit Test Victoria and damage our reputation.

 No?
 That's because they weren't.